Kevin Kiley (politician)

 Kevin Patrick Kiley (born January 30, 1985) is an American politician, attorney, and former educator serving as the U.S. representative for California's 3rd congressional district since 2023.
-From 2016 to 2022, he represented the 6th district in the California State Assembly.
-Kiley was a candidate to replace California governor Gavin Newsom in the voter-initiated recall election on September 14, 2021.
+A member of the Republican Party, he represented the 6th district in the California State Assembly from 2016 to 2022.
+Kiley was one of 53 candidates to replace California governor Gavin Newsom in the recall election on September 14, 2021.

 Early life, education, and career

 Kiley grew up in the Sacramento area, where his father was a physician and his mother was a special education teacher.
-He attended local public schools, including Cavitt Junior High School and Granite Bay High School, where he was valedictorian.
+He attended local public schools, including Cavitt Junior High School and Granite Bay High School.

-He graduated with an undergraduate degree from Harvard University in 2007, completing a thesis titled "The Civil Rights Movement and the Reemergence of Classical Democracy".
+Kiley graduated with an undergraduate degree from Harvard University in 2007, completing a thesis titled "The Civil Rights Movement and the Reemergence of Classical Democracy".
 Upon graduation, he became a teacher in Los Angeles through Teach for America, teaching for two years at Manual Arts High School while earning his teaching credentials at Loyola Marymount University.
-In 2008, he was recognized as a national debate champion while participating as a member of the Loyola debate team.

-Kiley later attended Yale Law School, worked as an editor of the Yale Law Journal, and clerked at the Federal Reserve Bank of New York.
+Kiley later graduated from Yale Law School, worked as an editor of the Yale Law Journal, and clerked at the Federal Reserve Bank of New York.
 He returned to California to join the law firm Irell & Manella, where he helped prepare an intellectual property theft case for T-Mobile against Chinese technology company Huawei that was the basis for a federal criminal investigation.
 He was an adjunct professor at the University of the Pacific McGeorge School of Law.